shargon/design-notes/NDX-DN01 - NEO Developer Experience.md

 On the other hand, developers want their jobs to be easy and the tools they use to be simple.
 They want to be able to focus on the solution they are building, not learning the platform they are building their solution on.
-Several of NEO's technology choices are intended to simplify the experience for Smart Economy developers building on the NEO platform.
+Several of NEO's technology choices are intended to simplify the experience for developers building on the NEO platform.
 For example, by providing libraries and Smart Contract compilers for multiple languages (C#, Java, Python and JavaScript to name a few), the NEO platform enables developers to build Smart Contracts using a language they already know instead of forcing them to learn something new.

 While improving the core NEO platform capability is a critical task, this design note and others that follow in the NDX series are focused on delivering a world-class